-Essays earning a score of 6 adequately evaluate daylight saving time and offer a recommendation about its continued use.
+Essays earning a score of 6 adequately develop a position on the extent to which government should be responsible for fostering green practices.
 They develop their position by adequately synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and sufficient.
 The language may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 evaluate daylight saving time and offer a recommendation about its continued use.
-They develop their position by synthesizing at least three sources, but how they use and explain sources is somewhat uneven, inconsistent or limited.
+Essays earning a score of 5 develop a position on the extent to which government should be responsible for fostering green practices.
+They develop their position by synthesizing at least three sources, but how they use and explain sources is somewhat uneven, inconsistent, or limited.
 The argument is generally clear, and the sources generally develop the student's position, but the links between the sources and the argument may be strained.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas adequately.